ericries/tom-lehrer/README.md

 - get markdown -> PDF working - DONE using pandoc and mactex
 - refactor bash scripts to reuse common bits instead of copy-paste
 - render the public domain disclaimer for print and add to PDF - DONE,  see scripts/frontmatter.sh
+- explore other print-on-demand publishers other than KDP, perhaps lulu.com